 After searching for an available name, they came across the word “pardot,” a [Latvian verb] meaning “to market or sell.”
 While many people question how to pronounce Pardot at first (commonly mispronouncing it as “par-deaux”), it’s actually pronounced exactly as it’s spelled.

-2011: Salesforce Acquired Radian6
+2011: Salesforce Acquires Radian6

 Salesforce had set its sights on the marketing sphere after establishing itself as a leader in sales and service.
 Their entry point to digital marketing was through social media.

-2012: Salesforce Acquired Buddy Media
+2012: Salesforce Acquires Buddy Media

 Salesforce took the next big step into the marketing game by acquiring Buddy Media, a social media marketing platform.
 Buddy Media would give businesses the ability to publish content on social channels, manage their social media ads, and see real-time metrics for their advertising efforts.